LibrariesHacked/schema-librarydata/docs/loans.md

 ---

-A loan is the issuing of any item of stock within the library management system to a member of the library service.
-A renewal of a item on loan is counted as an additional loan.
+A loan is the issuing of an item of stock to a member of the library service.
+A renewal of a item already on loan is counted as an additional loan.

 ### How the data can be collected